thegetty/terracottas/source/views/discussion/discussion-a.md

 ---
 #### Group of a Seated Poet (Orpheus?) and Sirens (cat.
 1–3)

-<span class="discussion-note">This discussion is reproduced on each of the individual object pages</span>
+<h6 class="discussion-note">This discussion is reproduced on each of the individual object pages</h6>

 An investigation conducted with endoscopic instruments revealed a great deal about the execution of this sculptural group.[^1] The figures must